-The Maxxforce engine has some issue like: turbo valve, fretting conectors, overfueling, and failure.
+The Maxxforce engine has some issue like: turbo valve, fretting connectors, overfueling, and engine failure.

 MaxxForce engines are designed to power diesel tracks, engines for the 2008 year model.
 These engines are made under the umbrella of the International Truck and Engine Corporation and are used in RVs.
 Among the engines designed by this company is the MaxxForce 10.
 These engines use the 1-6 architecture.
 The Maxxforce 10 engines are different from the previously made engines due to their closed crankcase ventilation.
 The engine also has an extensive EGR system.
 However, before buying the engine, you should understand some of the Maxxforce 10 engine problems.

 Most of the issues with the Maxxforce 10 engine could be traced to the turbo air control valve.
 The Turbo air control valve is connected directly to the ECM.
 The ECM dictates the amount of fresh air that the control valve can supply to the engine.
 It also helps to dictate how long the fresh air will go on.
 By doing this, it helps in reducing the possibility of emission.
 However, the turbo air control valve can become loose due to the wind underneath the hood.
 Thus, the engine will not be protected from overheating, which can pose a danger to the engine and the driver.